 But that’s neither here nor there.
-With Halloween just around the corner, we’ve rounded up and ranked seven videos featuring one of Milwaukee’s most “haunted” places, the Pfister Hotel.
+We’ve rounded up and ranked seven videos featuring one of Milwaukee’s most “haunted” places, the Pfister Hotel.
 As you’ve probably heard from countless visiting athletes and celebrities (not to mention countless locals), the Pfister is supposedly haunted by the ghost of its original owner, Charles Pfister, and/or an ill-fated bride who was pushed down an elevator shaft or whatever.
 Either that or it’s just an old hotel.

 And yes, the following videos involve Miley Cyrus and former Blossom heartthrob Joey Lawrence.